Why It Works

 - All the convenience of a package of instant noodles, but with better ingredients and better flavor.

-- By reserving the herbs separately form the rest of the ingredients, you can stir them into the hot soup for bright, fresh, layered flavor.
+- By keeping the final flavorings separate from the rest of the ingredients, you can stir them into the hot soup for bright, fresh, layered flavor.

-- 8 teaspoons high quality chicken base such as Better Than Bouillon
+- 8 teaspoons (40ml) high-quality chicken base, such as Better Than Bouillon

-- 4 teaspoons chili-garlic sauce (more or less to taste)
+- 4 teaspoons (20ml) chili-garlic sauce (more or less to taste)

 - 16 to 20 medium cooked shrimp